StevenWInfo/faustdoc/src/manual/syntax.md

 <img src="img/letrec.svg" class="mx-auto d-block">

 Note the special notation `'x = y + 10` instead of `x = y' + 10`.
-It makes
+This makes it
-syntactically impossible to write non-sensical equations like `x=x+1`.
+syntactically impossible to write nonsensical equations like `x=x+1`.

 Here is a more involved example.
-Let say we want to define an envelope generator with an attack and a release time (as a number of samples), and a gate signal.
+Let's say we want to define an envelope generator with an attack and a release time (as a number of samples), and a gate signal.
 A possible definition could be:

 <!-- faust-run -->
 ```